 Warnings While Using This Medicine

-- Make sure your doctor knows if you are pregnant or breastfeeding, or if you have blood or bone marrow problems (including neutropenia), a weak immune system, or any kind of infection.
+- Tell your doctor if you are pregnant or breastfeeding, or if you have blood or bone marrow problems (including neutropenia), a weak immune system, or any kind of infection.

 - This medicine can increase your risk of serious infections, including meningococcal infection.
 You will need to be vaccinated against meningococcal infection at least 2 weeks before you start treatment with this medicine.
 You will also be given a patient safety card that lists the symptoms of infection and what to do if you have them.
 Carry the card with you at all times.
 Show the card to any doctor who treats you.

 - For patients with PNH: When you stop receiving this medicine, you could develop hemolysis (breakdown of red blood cells).
 Your doctor will monitor you for at least 8 weeks.

 Possible Side Effects While Using This Medicine